CodisTech/cybersecurity-homelab/README.md

 # Cybersecurity Homelab

-This repository contains configurations, scripts, and documentation for setting up and maintaining a personal cybersecurity homelab.
-The homelab is designed for learning, testing, and improving cybersecurity skills in a controlled environment.
+This repository documents my journey of exploring and learning various facets of cybersecurity through the setup and configuration of a personal home lab.
+The goal is to provide a hands-on environment for experimenting with different security tools and techniques.
+This project is a work in progress, and I will be continuously updating it as I learn and expand my knowledge.
+The scripts and configurations contained herein are intended for educational purposes and should not be used in any unauthorized or illegal activities.
+Contributions and feedback are welcome!

 ## Folder Structure
 - **documentation/**: Guides and write-ups.